 Effective October 20, 2010, the Company appointed John N. Bonfiglio, Ph.D. as Chief Executive Officer and President of the Company.
 Dr. Bonfiglio was also appointed as a director on the Company's Board.
 The Board granted Dr. Bonfiglio a stock option for 400,000 shares of common stock and issued 50,000 shares of restricted common stock in accordance with the Company's 2007 Incentive Stock and Awards Plan.
-The stock option and the restricted common stock will vest as follows: 25% of the option shares and the restricted stock shall vest immediately upon grant, with the balance of the option shares and the restricted stock shall vest immediately upon grant, with the balance of the option shares and the restricted stock upon the closing of a Qualified Transaction.
+The stock option and the restricted common stock will vest as follows: 25% of the option shares and the restricted stock shall vest immediately upon grant, with the balance of the option shares and the restricted stock vesting in equal monthly installments over the next 36 months beginning 30 days after the grant date; provided, however, Dr. Bonfiglio shall gain a vested interest in an additional 10% of the option shares and the restricted stock upon the closing of a Qualified Transaction.
 The exercise price of the stock option will be \$0.80 per share, the reported closing price of the Company's common stock on October 20, 2010.
 The vesting of all options will fully accelerate upon an involuntary termination of Dr. Bonfiglio's employment within twelve months following a change of control (as such terms are defined in the Employment Agreement).
-Subsequent to the year ended December 31, 2010, Dr. Bonfiglio resigned as described in Note 12.
+Effective May 13, 2011, this individual resigned and all options granted to the employee have been cancelled.